geo-mac/marp/marp_projects/vault/MDG conference 2023/mdg-paper-2.md

 # Where art thou, PID literacy?
 - Challenges within the open research culture space generally
 - Open data, data management planning (DMP), etc.
-- Our research reveals many scholars demonstrate limited recognition of even common PIDs, e.g. DOIs & ORCIDs
+- [Our research reveals](https://doi.org/10.1515/opis-2022-0142) [REF] many scholars demonstrate limited recognition of even common PIDs, e.g. DOIs & ORCIDs
-- Even less understanding of how they are supposed to be used
+- Even less understanding of how they should be used - widespread confusion

 But: